Cibiv/BODscore/README.md

 Functionality:
 ----------
-Reevaluates the quality of called SNPs (provided in VCF format).
+Re-evaluates the quality of called SNPs (provided in VCF format).
 Returns:

 - the reliability of a SNP (BOD score) based on [the described geometric method](http://dx.doi.org/10.1016%2Fj.ygeno.2012.12.001)

+- per-nucleotide coverage of the reference around SNPs is returned either as:

+  + a tab-delimited file
-- per-nucleotide coverage of the reference around SNPs provided (+/- floor(1.5 * read length) around the SNP, tab-separated file, with blocks delimited by `\t|\t` ):
+   (coverage for the range of +/- floor(1.5 * read length) around the SNP, tab-separated file, with blocks delimited by `\t|\t` ):

- - generally (100% and 90% identity)
+  + an SQLite3 database with coverage written as blob columns (a faster option).
+  The database can be read with the provided  Python `ReadCoverage.py` class and related scripts

+ - following coverage data is returned within one block:
+  + accounting for perfectly matching reads with 100% identity ('`HI`') and loosely matching, between 90% and 100% identity ('`LO`')
+  + for forward and reverse strands

+ - three blocks of coverage profiles are returned:
+  + for all reads in the range (`totCov` column in the SQLite database)
- - for reads covering the SNP locus (100% and 90% identity)
+  + for reads covering only the locus proper (`snpCov` column)
- - location of centres of the reads covering the SNP locus
+  + location of centres of the reads covering the SNP locus (`alnCtr` column)

+ - each chromosome is written in a separate table within the database:

+   `coverage_1` -- chr1,

+   `coverage_2` -- chr2 etc.

 Sample files: